Noom or MyFitnessPal: paid coaching vs free tracking?

 Verdict

-Choose Noom if you need structured psychological support and the budget isn't a hurdle.
+Choose Noom if you need structured psychological support and the budget isn't an issue.
 Choose MFP if you want a free and independent tracker.
-Choose FoodCraft if you're looking for the best value: AI recipe adaptation, smart planning, and accessible coaching.
+Choose FoodCraft if you're looking for the best value for money: AI recipe adaptation, smart planning, and accessible coaching.

 FoodCraft adapts your recipes and plans your meals.
 AI, not a $60/month subscription.